wutong8023/Awesome_Commonsense_Knowledge/CommonKnow4all/author/README.md

-# Commonsense Knowledge Construction and Application Literature
+# Commonsense Knowledge Base Literature
 This repository is maintained by [Tongtong Wu]().
 Please don't hesitate to send me an email to collaborate or fix some entries (wutong8023 AT gmail.com).
 The automation script of this repo is powered by [Auto-Bibfile](https://github.com/wutong8023/Auto-Bibfile.git).